330-628-9100

 5. All special order items will require a 15% restocking fee and any shipping fees will not be refunded.
 No exceptions.

-6. Any refunds on purchases older than 60 days will recieve store credit.
+6. Any refunds on purchases older than 30 days will receive store credit if applicable.
 No exceptions.

 How do I know if my pond is losing water through evaporation or if I have a leak?